averiemasia/Averie_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JKLz-hdu-_E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The final outcome of my project is a game which the user can decide if they want to play or not and a computer will play against them.
 In the end, this computer is told to start cheating and win every time after the user wins 5 rounds.
-At this program I've learned about machine learning, overfitting a model (meaning it was trained on a data set too specific), python coding, the command line, and more.
+At this program I've learned about machine learning, overfitting a model, python coding, the command line, and more.
 Although I faced more challenges than I anticipated, I am glad that I did because it taught me more than if everything had simply gone smoothly.
 Though my raspberry pi discouraged me, using Google Colab expanded my computer science knowledge and I couldn't be happier.

 # Second Milestone